TJ4519/real-time-ML-crypto/readme.md

 ### Feature Pipeline
 - **Trade Producer Microservice**: Runs locally and within Docker containers
 - **Trade to OHLC Conversion**: Runs locally and within Docker containers for live.
 NOTE: FIX Timestamp issue for historic pipeline.
 In historical pipeline, the timestamps for candlesticks is not the one that corresponds to their historic timestamp.
-It's the latest timestamp
+It's the latest timestamp.
 - **Kafka to Hopsworks**: Runs locally.
 Test with makefiles and dev